-- 3.47 Risk acceptance criteria are used to judge whether the risk is sufficiently reduced to allow the proposer to accept and implement the change.
-Risk acceptance criteria can be based on domestic or European legislation.
+3.48 Risk acceptance criteria are used to judge whether the risk is sufficiently reduced to allow the proposer to accept and implement the change.
 Depending on the risk acceptance criteria, the proposer can evaluate the acceptability of the risk for each associated hazard either individually or collectively.
 If the estimated risk is not acceptable, the proposer must identify and implement additional safety measures to reduce the risk to an acceptable level.
-For the UK, this will mean that risks should be reduced 'so far as is reasonably practicable' (see ORR SFAIRP guidance). - 3.48 An important exception relates to when hazards arise as a result of failures of the functions of a technical system.
-In these cases the proposer can choose to use harmonised design targets if the system has the potential to lead to either catastrophic or critical accidents.
-However, if the proposer wants the acceptance of the change to be mutually recognised in another Member State the use of the harmonised design targets is mandatory.
+For the UK, this will mean that risks should be reduced 'so far as is reasonably practicable' (see ORR SFAIRP guidance).

+Harmonised design targets

-A catastrophic accident is one that typically affects a large number of people and results in multiple fatalities.
-In cases where a failure has a credible potential to lead directly to a catastrophic accident, the associated risk does not have to be reduced further if the frequency of the failure of the function has been demonstrated to be highly improbable (i.e. an occurrence of failure at a frequency less than or equal to 10-9 per operating hour).
+- 3.49 Where hazards arise as a result of failures of functions of an Electrical, Electronic and Programmable Electronic technical system (E/E/PE) (see paragraph 3.50 for further description of an applicable technical system) and the proposer decides to perform quantitative risk assessment in the scope of application of the explicit risk estimation risk acceptance principle, harmonised design targets shall apply to those failures as follows: - (a) In cases where a failure has a credible potential to lead directly to a catastrophic accident, the associated risk does not have to be reduced further if the frequency of the failure of the function has been demonstrated to be highly improbable (i.e. an occurrence of failure at a frequency less than or equal to 10-9 per operating hour). - (b) In cases where a failure has a credible potential to lead directly to a critical accident, the associated risk does not have to be reduced further if the frequency of the failure of the function has been demonstrated to be

-A critical accident is one that typically affects a very small number of people and results in at least one fatality.
-In cases where a failure has a credible potential to lead directly to a critical accident, the associated risk does not have to be reduced further if the frequency of the failure of the function has been demonstrated to be improbable (i.e. an occurrence of failure at a frequency less than or equal to 10-7 per operating hour).
+. improbable (i.e. an occurrence of failure at a frequency less than or equal to 10-7 per operating hour).